-Small-scale enterprises are an essential part of Nigeria's business sector.
-SMEs have been widely identified as the leading component of every society's economic growth and development.
-However, the sector has been fraught with numerous challenges in the Nigerian setting.
-Indeed, poor accounting management is one of the primary limitations linked to the failure and undergrowth in the small business sector.
-Thus, the present study aimed to investigate mental accounting as an accounting strategy that could enhance the growth of small-scale enterprises in Nigeria.
+Mental accounting reflects a series of cognitive operations that help organize financial activities and facilitate money management.
+However, empirical evidence linking mental accounting and small business growth are scarce.
+The present study aimed to investigate mental accounting as an accounting strategy that could enhance the development of smallscale enterprises in Nigeria.
 The study employed a cross-sectional survey design.
-Eighty-seven (n=87) small and medium-scale operators randomly selected from the Enugu state business hub participated in the survey.
+Eighty-seven (n=87) small and mediumscale operators randomly selected from the Enugu state business hub participated in the survey.
 The respondents completed a self-report questionnaire.
 A simple linear regression model was used for data analysis.
-It was found that mental accounting significantly predicted the growth of small-scale businesses in Nigeria.
+The result indicated that mental accounting significantly predicted the growth of small business enterprises at $\beta = .912$, p < .05, with R^2 indicating that mental accounting contributed 13.1% of the variation in the growth of small business enterprises.
 Implications and recommendations are discussed.

-KEYWORDS: Mental accounting, small-scale enterprise, business growth
+Keywords: mental accounting, small-scale enterprise, business growth